Student Bulletin – Financial Information

 • reasonable costs for eligible study-abroad programs.

-The Expected Family Contribution (EFC) is not the amount students will have to pay towards their educational costs, nor is it the amount of federal aid students receive.
+The Student Aid Index (SAI) is not the amount students will have to pay towards their educational costs, nor is it the amount of federal aid students receive.
 It is an index number used to determine how much financial aid students will receive.
-Information reported on the FAFSA is used to calculate EFC.
-EFC is calculated according to a formula established by law.
+Information reported on the FAFSA is used to calculate SAI.
+SAI is calculated according to a formula established by law.
 Students’ (and their spouse’s) taxed and untaxed income, assets, and benefits (such as unemployment or Social Security) all could be considered in the formula.
 For students with dependents, family size and the number of family members who will attend college or career school during the year will also be considered.

 Need-based Aid